karankessy/README/README.md

 - 🔭 I’m currently working on **@thinkseq**

-- 🌱 I’m currently learning Smart Contracts and Dev Technologies
+- 🌱 Into Security and Web Technologies

 - ❓ Ask me about anything related to cybersecurity and related technologies